 Agency Name:

 Quote/PO Number:

-Product/ Quantity to be

-destroyed: M26: X26: Other:
+Product/ Quantity to be destroyed: M26: X26: Other:

-Customer certifies that all products for which Customer receives a trade-up discount will be removed from service to be destroyed and rendered permanently nonfunctional.
-Destruction of units should be performed according to Customer's policy.
-Products tradedin may not be resold or redistributed.
-TASER is not responsible for Product warranty or liability related to traded-in products, reserves the right to invoice Customer for the discounted amount for any device not destroyed, and reserves the right to require verification that destruction has been performed.
+and rendered permanently not in may not be resold or redistr nfunctional.
+Destruction ibuted.
+TASER is not res ustomer for the discoun of units should be performed acc ponsible for Product warranty or I Il be removed from service to be destroyed cording to Customer's policy.
+Products trade iability related to traded-in products, stroyed, and reserves the right to require d-

-Form completed by:

-Signature (Digital is acceptable or scan)
+Form completed by: Signature (Digital is acceptable or sca n)

 Printed name, title

 Date